EhsanEI/gym-puddle/README.md

 ```

 ##  Notes
-Rendering is available, although the program runs faster without it.
+Rendering is available.
+The program runs much faster without it, but it's good for debugging.

 Run this line after each time step to see the puddles and agent location.
 ```python
 env.render()